emanualjade/test-openapi/README.md

 If a task failed, exit code will be `1`.

-Options are passed as CLI flags:
+Options are passed as CLI flags.

 ```shell
 test-openapi --merge.spec.definition openapi_schema.yml
 ```

-Tasks are passed as positional argument:
+Tasks are passed as positional argument.

 ```shell
 test-openapi **/*.tasks.yml